TheSchnappi/articy2renpy/README.md

 ## How the Converter Works
 The exporter takes your exported JSON articy:draft project and converts your Dialogues flow elements into Ren'Py commands and labels with one \*.rpy script file per Dialogue.
-It also exports all of your in articy:draft defined variables in a seperate \*.rpy script file with a label to call, to make the overall workflow in using articy:draft a little bit easier.
+It also exports all of your in articy:draft defined variables in a separate \*.rpy script file with a label to call, to make the overall workflow in using articy:draft a little bit easier.

 The supported flow elements inside a Dialogue node that are exported are: